 Tvedt, T. (2003).
 Utviklingshjelp, utenrikspolitikk og makt.
 Den norske modellen [Development aid, foreign policy and power.
 The Norwegian model, in Norwegian].
 (1. ed.), Oslo: Gyldendal Akademisk (ISBN 9788205323728).

-Is the world witnessing a global associational revolution spearheaded by development non-governmental organizations (NGOs)?
+The book asks: Is the world witnessing a global associational revolution spearheaded by development non-governmental organizations (NGOs)?
 Is the relationship between states and societies being fundamentally redefined, even in remote, rural corners of the world?
 What role does the mushrooming of development NGOs play in this political-ideological process?
 And what about the NGO staff?
 Are they angels of mercy, government-paid development diplomats, propagandists for a triumphant West, instruments in a coming clash between civilizations, or what?
-This book will try to shed new light on these large complex questions.
-It aims in particular, to make studies and discussions of these topics more fruitful and better informed, and less influenced by the political rhetoric of the day and untenable myths about NGO achievements.
-It puts forward a strong critique of central theories and concepts which have dominated research and discourse on development NGOs.
-It also proposes and demonstrates some rather different analytical approaches.
+This book aimed to shed new light on these large complex questions, at a time when the NGOs were mushrooming and few critical and fundamental questions where asked about their roles and actrivities.
+It aimed in particular, to make studies and discussions of these topics more fruitful and better informed, and less influenced by the political rhetoric of the day and untenable myths about NGO-characteristics and achievements.
+It puts forward a strong critique of central theories and concepts which have dominated research and discourse on development NGOs, and proposes and demonstrates the fruitfulness of some rather different analytical approaches.